 [Any more case studies?]

-5. Provide Technical Assistance to Address Barriers and Standardize Food Donation Best Practices
+E. Provide Technical Assistance to Address Barriers and Standardize Food Donation Best Practices

 Recommendation: Direct the Food Center, in partnership with the Department of Health and WSDA, to lead a coordinated effort to overcome operational barriers to food donation by developing standardized best practices and offering technical assistance, training, and tools to support food donors and Hunger Relief Organizations (HROs).